cepdnaclk/e16-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 ## Results and Analysis

+###study participation
+Prior to the test, a questionnaire was given to get the user characteristics of the students and do a self-assessment.
+The first aim was to identify each student separately.
+For that students were assigned random codes.
+All the students were in the same semester.
+It was semester 6.
+Using students from the same semester helped to avoid the bias that may happen due to the technical knowledge difference in a clinical case during the experiment.
+For the experiment, 21 Female students and 14 Male students participated.
+Due to technical issues, 2 students’ records can not be used for future investigation.
+So the usable sample count is 33.
+None of the students had good exposure to these types of virtual patient systems.
+The average history-taking rate is 3.486.
+The average rate of confidence in patient assessment according to the patient’s presentation is 3.429.

 ## Conclusion
+Virtual patient systems for dentistry are virtual learning platforms that replicate various aspects of real-world dental practice.
+These systems can be used to train dental students, assess the competency of dental professionals, and provide patients with a realistic preview of dental procedures.
+This study shows how successful the development of our virtual patient simulator.
+The system evaluation was done in a controlled environment.

 ## Publications
 [//]: # "Note: Uncomment each once you uploaded the files to the repository"